getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

   --source-map url=app.min.js.map,includeSources
 ```

+&nbsp;
 #### Webpack
 Webpack is a powerful build tool that resolves and bundles your JavaScript modules into files fit for running in the browser.
 It also supports various _loaders_ to transpile higher-level languages, reference stylesheets, or include static assets.

-We have created a convenient [webpack plugin](https://github.com/getsentry/sentry-webpack-plugin) that configures source maps and uploads them to Sentry during the build.
+We have created a convenient [Webpack plugin](https://github.com/getsentry/sentry-webpack-plugin) that configures source maps and uploads them to Sentry during the build.
 This is the recommended way for uploading sources to Sentry.
 First, install the plugin via:

 ```sh
 $ npm install --save-dev @sentry/webpack-plugin